Accuracy of Homology based Coverage Hole Detection for Wireless Sensor Networks on Sphere: Introduction

 \section{Introduction}

-\IEEEPARstart{W}{ireless} sensor networks (WSNs) have attracted considerable research attention due to their wide potential applications such as battlefield surveillance, environmental monitoring and intrusion detection.
+\IEEEPARstart{W}{ireless} sensor networks (WSNs) have attracted considerable research attention due to their large number of potential applications such as battlefield surveillance, environmental monitoring and intrusion detection.
 Many of these applications require a reliable detection of specified events.
 Such requirement can be guaranteed only if the target field monitored by a WSN contains no coverage holes, that is to say regions of the domain not monitored by any sensor.
-Coverage holes can be formed for many reasons, such as random deployment, energy depletion or destruction of sensors.
+But coverage holes can be formed for many reasons, such as random deployment, energy depletion or destruction of sensors.
 Consequently, it is essential to detect and localize coverage holes in order to ensure the full operability of a WSN.

+Most existing works on coverage hole issues mainly focus on two-dimensional (2D) plane or three-dimensional (3D) full space.
+There is few work on 3D surfaces.
+But in some real applications, such as volcano monitoring \cite{WLW06} and forest monitoring \cite{MHL09}, the target fields are complex surfaces.
+So it is also important to consider the coverage hole detection problem of WSNs on surfaces.
+On the other hand, from theoretical point of view, the coverage on 3D surfaces is quite a different problem from its counterpart in 2D plane or 3D full space.
+As sphere is the simplest case of 3D surfaces, we choose it as the first step for the analysis in this paper, like the authors did in \cite{GK00} for throughput capacity analysis.

-There is already extensive work on the coverage hole problem in WSNs on 2D plane and 3D space.
-Some of these work used either precise information about sensor locations \cite{FGG04, WCL04, ZZF09, HT03, HTL04} or accurate relative distances between neighbouring sensors \cite{B08, B12, ZXJ10} to detect coverage holes.
+There are already extensive works on the coverage hole detection problem for WSNs in 2D plane and 3D space.
+Some of these works used either precise information about sensor locations \cite{FGG04, WCL04, ZZF09, HT03, HTL04} or accurate relative distances between neighbouring sensors \cite{B08, B12} to detect coverage holes.
 The requirement of precise location or distance information substantially limits their applicability since acquiring such information is either expensive or impractical in many settings.
 Thus connectivity-based approaches are of great interest for us.
-In this category, homology-based schemes have received special attention because of its powerfulness for coverage problems in WSNs.
+In this category, homology-based schemes have received special attention because of its powerfulness for coverage hole problems in WSNs.